MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 - **D: Dependency Inversion principle**
   - It is one of the many ways to achieve Inversion of Control, but one of the most commonly used ones.
 The main idea is to introduce abstraction, between the high-level modules, where the business logic resides, and the low-level classes, where are entities, and utility classes lie.
 So high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 And the abstractions should not depend on details.
 Details should depend on abstractions.

+## Java design patterns

+> There are 3 types of java design patterns, creational, structural, and behavioral design pattern.

+1. Creational design pattern:
+   1. Factory pattern:
+      - The factory design pattern is used when we have a superclass with multiple subclasses and based on input, we need to return on of the subclass.
+This pattern takes otu the responsibility of the instantiation of a class from the client program to the factory class.
+   2. Abstract factory pattern:
+      - In the abstract factory pattern, we get rid of the if-elso block that is in the factory pattern, and have a factory class for each subclass.
+Then an Abstract Factory class that will return the subclass based on the input factory class.
+   3. Singleton pattern:
+      - The singleton pattern restricts the instantiation of a class and ensure that only one instance of the class exists in the JVM.
+The singleton class must provide a global access point to get the instance of the class.
+It is used for logging, caching, and thread pool.
+This pattern is also used in other design patterns like Abstract Factory, Builder, Prototype, Facade.
+It has to have a private constructor, private static variable of the same class that is the only instance of the class, public static method that return the instance of the class.
+   4. Prototype pattern
+   5. Builder pattern

+2. Structural design pattern
+   1. Adapter pattern
+   2. Bridge pattern
+   3. Composite pattern
+   4. Decorator pattern
+   5. Flyweight pattern
+   6. Proxy pattern

+3. Behavioral design pattern
+   1. Chain of responsibility pattern
+   2. Command pattern
+   3. Iterator pattern
+   4. Mediator pattern
+   5. Memento pattern
+   6. Observer pattern
+   7. State pattern
+   8. Strategy pattern
+   9. Template pattern
+   10. Visitor pattern

 ## Brooks law

 Brooks's law is an observation about software project management according to which "adding manpower to a late software project makes it later".